 Low volatility and high chemical stability

-Excellent Adhesion & Binding: Strong affinity to metals, rubber, paper, and polymers.
+Excellent Adhesive & Binding Strength: Strong affinity to metals, rubber, paper, and polymers, Enhances cohesion in adhesives, chewing gum, cosmetics

-Superior Moisture Barrier: Highly hydrophobic, prevents water ingress and oxidation.
+Superior Moisture & Vapor Barrier: Highly hydrophobic, Prevents water ingress and oxidation, Ideal for packaging, coatings, corrosion protection

-High Oil-Holding Capacity: Retains oils without bleeding, enhancing formulation stability.
+High Oil-Holding Capacity: Retains oils without bleeding, Improves viscosity and consistency, Enhances stability of formulations

-Odorless & Non-Toxic (Refined Grades): Suitable for cosmetic, pharmaceutical, and food-grade use.
+Odorless, Tasteless & Non-Toxic (Refined Grades): Safe for cosmetic, pharmaceutical, and food-grade uses, Complies with FDA / pharmacopeia standards (grade-specific)

 Typical Physical & Mechanical Properties